Disclaimer: Affiliate links help us produce good content. Learn more.

 Well, you might be in for a nasty surprise, at least for free users.
-Our VPNhub review has found that the free version only uses a server based on the US, and you can’t switch elsewhere.
-So if you’re trying to beat Netflix’s geoblocking systems from the USA, you won’t have much luck.
+We found that the free version only uses a server based on the US, and you can’t switch elsewhere.

-It looks like using VPNhub for torrenting isn’t really viable.
+It looks like VPNhub isn’t really viable for torrenting.

 VPNhub has been blocked by the Chinese government.